How to crawl large websites

 So if we wanted to crawl everything, we'd be looking at crawling around 930,000 URLs.
 At a rate of 8 URLs/second, this would take about 32 hours to complete.

-At this point we have a fairly good estimate for how long a full Audit would take, with the HTML Crawler.
+At this point, we have a fairly good estimate for how long a full Audit would take to run with the HTML Crawler and our desired settings.

 If we wanted to move forward and carry out the full Audit, we could ask ourselves if we really want to wait this long, or if we'd be comfortable omitting some of the data.